AGS is led by its founder and director, Dr. Peter Feaver, professor of political science and public policy at Duke University.

 So Jin Lee, AGS Consortium Pre-Doc Fellow

-So Jin is a 4th year Ph.D. student in Political Science at Duke University from Seoul, South Korea.
+So Jin is a Ph.D.
+Candidate in Political Science at Duke University from Seoul, South Korea.
 Her primary field is Security, Peace, and Conflict, with a secondary specialization in Methodology.
-Her main research interests are nuclear weapons security and nuclear diplomacy in international politics.
-Prior to coming to Duke, she worked as a Researcher for the Political Section at the Embassy of the Republic of Korea.
+Her main research interests are positive inducements and sanctions as foreign policy tools, nuclear security and diplomacy, and public opinion in IR.
+Prior to coming to Duke, she worked as a Researcher for the Political Section at the Embassy of the Republic of Korea in Washington.
 She holds a M.A. in Asian Studies from Georgetown University’s School of Foreign Service and B.A. in Politics from Mount Holyoke College.

 Reach So Jin at firstname.lastname@example.org.